-Like every other competitive game out there, your performance in-game is a lot dependent on the FPS you are getting.
-So it is important to be able to maximize your FPS so that you are able to perform at your full potential.
+Like every other competitive game, your performance in-game greatly depends on the FPS you are getting.
+So it is essential to be able to maximize your FPS so that you can perform at your full potential.
 Here are the best Apex Legend settings for PC to increase FPS.

 - Display Mode – Full Screen

 - Aspect Ratio – 16:9 (according to your display)

 - Resolution – 1080p (according to your display)

 - Field of View – This should be kept at max to ensure that you have a maximum view of the battlefield while playing the game.
 Keeping it low might make you lose out on important information.

 - V-Sync – Disabled.
 This caps the FPS which can seriously hinder your performance.

 - Adaptive Resolution FPS Target – 0.
 This can cause your resolution to change which can make the game look pixelated and can be very distracting.

 - Anti-Aliasing – Disabled.
 It takes quite a significant toll on performance on some GPUs, so you can fiddle with it on your own to find the best setting.